About our Services

 Offers in Lieu of Inheritance Tax or Other Death Duties

-Chattels may be offered in lieu of inheritance tax or other death duties, if they are considered to be of pre-eminent national interest or associated with a building of outstanding historical or architectural interest.
-The Heritage & Taxation Advisory Service has 40 years experience of assisting in these highly specialized transactions.
+Chattels may be offered to the nation in lieu of inheritance tax or other death duties, if they are considered to be of pre-eminent national interest or associated with a building of outstanding historical or architectural interest.
+The Heritage & Taxation Advisory Service has over 50 years’ experience of assisting in this highly specialized field.

-It is sometimes possible that an item offered in lieu of tax continues to remain in situ, even though the building is in private ownership, where that building is open to the public.
+It may also be possible that an item offered in lieu of tax continues to remain in situ, even though the building is in private ownership, where that building is open to the public, and The Heritage & Taxation Advisory Service has wide ranging experience in advising clients with this specific arrangement.

 Cultural Gifts Scheme

-This Scheme started in April 2013, so gives a comparatively new opportunity for tax planning.
+This Scheme was introduced in April 2013 and gives clients an opportunity for tax planning during their lifetime.
 The Scheme seeks to encourage philanthropy by offering donors to certain national institutions a tax credit, typically of 30%, of the value of the work of art they donate.

 Private Treaty Sales